Fyzie/html_project_1/README.md

-# How to Host Website on Github
+# How to Host HTML Website on Github

 1. Upload your html folders into the github repo.
 2. Make sure that the main html page named index (e.g. index.html).